-Known as the best-preserved of the three ancient kingdoms of the Kathmandu valley, Bhaktapur (“City of Devotees”) is like a living museum, where the ancient Newari culture of its residents is alive and thriving in a manner unlike anywhere else in Nepal.
+Known as the best-preserved of the three ancient kingdoms of the Kathmandu valley, Bhaktapur is like a living museum, where the ancient Newari culture of its residents is alive and thriving in a manner unlike anywhere else in Nepal.
 Bhaktapur is also known as the city of devotees.

 The temple of Suryabinayak Ganesh, a world-renowned Hindu pilgrimage site is just a 30-minute walk from the city center.
-A short drive away are several smaller ancient towns and religious sites that are well worth a visit for the day or overnight.
+A short drive away is several smaller ancient towns and religious sites that are well worth a visit for the day or overnight.

-Fortunately Bhaktapur is very easy to drive to from Kathmandu and also an easy drive to or from the international airport.
+Fortunately, Bhaktapur is very easy to drive to from Kathmandu and also an easy drive to or from the international airport.
 It is a city that feels thousands of miles and centuries distant but is quite accessible.
 Come and stay awhile to experience the splendor and friendly welcome of this ancient kingdom.